transloadit/uppy/website/src/docs/aws-s3-multipart.md

 The default implementation calls out to Uppy Server's S3 signing endpoints.

-### prepareUploadPart(partData)
+### prepareUploadPart(file, partData)

 A function that generates a signed URL to upload a single part.
+Receives the `file` object from Uppy's state.
 The `partData` argument is an object with keys:

  - `uploadId` - The UploadID of this Multipart upload.
  - `key` - The object key in the S3 bucket.